Asperen: History

 The Dutch Reformed church was built in the 15th century.
 It was damaged by a city fire in 1896, and restored between 1896 and 1901.
 There are quite a number of farms within the city centre.
 Fort Asperen is located outside of the city.
-It was built in 1845 as part of the Dutch Water Line, and is nowadays is use for expositions and cultural activities.
+It was built in 1845 as part of the Dutch Water Line, and is nowadays is use for exhibitions and cultural activities.

 Asperen was home to 1,147 people in 1840.
 Until 1986, Asperen was a separate municipality; until that year, it was located in the province of South Holland.
 It is nowadays part of the province of Gelderland.

 Notable people

 Dirk Willems was a notable resident, as a sixteenth-century martyred Anabaptist – most famous for his act, after escaping from prison, of turning around to rescue his pursuer, who had fallen through thin ice while chasing Willems.
 This resulted in Willems being recaptured, then tortured and killed for his faith.

 A number of family surnames and variations originate from this place name, such as Van Asperen, Asperenn, Asperenns, Asperens, Asperene, Asperenes, Asper, Asperren, Aspperen and Aspperens.